tanishq-ship-it/quiz_build_json/src/screens_structure.md

 ### 1. Auto-Complete Screens

-Remove the button for radio selections to trigger 2.5s delay auto-advance:
+Remove the button for radio selections to enable auto-advance:

 ```json
 {